Tarcontar/TPFanControl/README.md

     Set mode to "Manual: Fan 0";
 ```
 Then notebook remains silent while "ManModeExit" temperature is reached (see TPFanControl.ini config file).
 TPFanControl activates Smart profile which cools system temperature down to 50C, and the loop repeats.

+This solution is meant to be a temporary fix while Lenovo fixes bugs in Thermal control code in BIOS/Lenovo Windows drivers.

 ## Requirements